-The Palokas gold-cobalt Inferred Mineral Resource extends over two separate bodies (Palokas and South Palokas) with at least two mineralized horizons in each.
+The Palokas gold-cobalt December 2018 Inferred Mineral Resource extends over two separate bodies (Palokas and South Palokas) with at least two mineralized horizons in each.
 The dimensions of the Palokas resource are 240 metres of strike, depth of 300 metres and 20 metres width.
 The dimensions of the South Palokas resource are 180 metres of strike, depth of 220 metres and width up to 20 metres.
+These dimensions have been significantly extended by the 2019 drill program.
 Mineralization forms within a retrograde mineral alteration assemblage include chlorite, iron-magnesium amphiboles, tourmaline and pyrrhotite commonly associated with quartz veining.
-Subordinate almandine garnet, magnetite and pyrite occur with bismuth tellurides, scheelite, ilmenite, gold and one of cobaltie or cobalt pentlandite.
+Subordinate almandine garnet, magnetite and pyrite occur with bismuth tellurides, scheelite, ilmenite, gold and one of cobaltite or cobalt pentlandite.

 Both Palokas and South Palokas have been drilled during the 2019 winter campaign and assays remain outstanding.
-The only drill hole reported from this winter's program from the South Palokas prospect, drill hole PAL0173, intersected 17 metres @ 3.0 g/t gold from 264 metres, including 5 metres @ 4.9 g/t gold from 264 metres and 5 metres @ 4.6 g/t Au from 276 metres.
+At South Palokas prospect, drill hole PAL0173 intersected 17 metres @ 3.0 g/t gold from 264 metres, including 5 metres @ 4.9 g/t gold from 264 metres and 5 metres @ 4.6 g/t Au from 276 metres.